Ernest Brooks (photographer): After the war

 In 1926, he filed for bankruptcy.
 However, he continued to work as a photographer; in 1928, he was convicted of disorderly behaviour outside a ball in Grosvenor Square, after claiming that he was acquainted with the hostess and that had been invited there to take pictures.
-His photojournalism career lasted at least as late as 1936, when he is credited with taking two photographs of Jerome Brannigan being arrested, after Brannigan had reportedly attempted to assassinate King Edward VIII.
+His photojournalism career lasted at least as late as 1936, when he is credited with taking two photographs of Jerome Brannigan being arrested, after Brannigan had reportedly attempted to assassinate King Edward VIII at the Trooping the Colour ceremony.
 By the time of the 1939 National Register, he was living in Clapham with his wife and two daughters, and listed his occupation as "unemployed press photographer".

 Brooks later moved with his wife to Golders Green, where they lived on a small income.
 At the age of 82, in 1956, he pled guilty to stealing a purse in the dining room of the Victoria and Albert Museum, and was given a conditional discharge; the arresting officer described him as "very hard up" with "a distinguished record as a photographer".
 He died in 1957.